Florin Cîțu

-Florin Vasile Cîțu (/ro/; born 1 April 1972) is a Romanian politician who served as Prime Minister of Romania between December 2020 and November 2021 (acting/ad interim between October and November 2021).
+Florin Vasile Cîțu (Note: /ro/) (born 1 April 1972) is a Romanian politician who served as Prime Minister of Romania from December 2020 to November 2021 (acting/ad interim between October and November 2021).
 Sometimes labeled as Romania's first libertarian Prime Minister, he was also the leader of the National Liberal Party (PNL) between September 2021 and April 2022.

-After a motion of no-confidence ended his premiership, Cîțu was voted President of the Senate of Romania by the new PSD-PNL-UDMR/RMDSZ CNR coalition established in the Parliament, after the fall of the government he headed in late 2021.
+After a motion of no confidence ended his premiership, Cîțu was voted President of the Senate of Romania by the new CNR coalition government established in the Parliament.
 However, he resigned from this office also in June 2022, after the same coalition withdrew its support for him.
 Previously, he also served as Minister of Public Finance in both the first and second cabinet of former PNL Prime Minister Ludovic Orban between 2019 and 2020.

 Personal life

 Florin Cîțu was born in Râmnicu Vâlcea, although he grew up in the village of Tulei-Câmpeni from Golești commune in Vâlcea County, Oltenia.
 He was the second ever Prime Minister of Romania from Vâlcea County, after the CDR-supported Mugur Isărescu (a native of Drăgășani).

 While abroad for his bachelor studies in the United States at Grinnell College, Cîțu was arrested after being found drunk or under the influence of alcohol while driving DWI and DUI by the American police.
 He was fined 1,300 USD and jailed for two days.